Portkey-AI/gateway/docs/comparison.md

 | | VPC Managed Hosting | ❌ | ❌ | ❌ | ✅ |
 | | Private Tenancy | ❌ | ❌ | ❌ | ✅ |
 | | Configurable Retention<br>Periods | ❌ | ❌ | ❌ | ✅ |

-### Using Open Source
-Just do `npx @portkey-ai/gateway` and Portkey Gateway will spin up on your machine, on port `8787`.
-You can now use the OpenAI SDK directly to call any other LLM, setup fallbacks/retries etc.

-### Using Hosted App
-You can sign up using your work email [here](https://app.portkey.ai/).
-To upgrade your account to paid ($100), ping any Portkey team member on [Discord](https://portkey.ai/community)

-### Enterprise
-Portkey is [enterprise-ready](https://saasboomi.org/postman-postbot-gen-ai-case-study/).
-[Schedule a call](https://calendly.com/rohit-portkey/enterprise-demo) to discuss how we can help.